 - Trade Show, Reception & Networking Event

-- 1-day ISA Training Course
+- 1-day ISA Training Course on Alarm Management

-- 2-day ISA Training Course
+- 2-day ISA Training Course on Asset Management and Enterprise Integration

 - Affordable Professional Development for Plant Operations/Maintenance Staff, Plant Managers, Plant Designers, Engineers, System Integrators